awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Optimize.overview.md

    CREATE EXTENSION
    ```
 **Tip**
-Install the `apg_plan_mgmt` extension in the `template1` default PostgreSQL database so that the query plan management feature is available in all new databases that you create\.
+Install the `apg_plan_mgmt` extension in the template database for your application\.
+The default template database is named `template1`\.
 To learn more, see [Template Databases](https://www.postgresql.org/docs/current/manage-ag-templatedbs.html) in the PostgreSQL documentation\.

 1. Change the `apg_plan_mgmt.capture_plan_baselines` parameter to `automatic`\.
-This setting causes the optimizer to generate plans for every SQL statement\.
+This setting causes the optimizer to generate plans for every SQL statement that is either planned or executed two or more times\.
 **Note**
 Query plan management also has a *manual* mode that you can use for specific SQL statements\.
 To learn more, see [Capturing Aurora PostgreSQL execution plans](AuroraPostgreSQL.Optimize.CapturePlans.md)\.